Jared-Godar/codeup_notes/admin/daily_quotes.md

 ""There is no better than adversity.
 Every defeat, every heartbreak, every loss, contains its own seed, its own lesson on how to improve your performance the next time." - Malcolm X

 >27OCT21
-"Scuking at something is the first step to be kind of good at something" Path to mastery is a series of failures
+"Sucking at something is the first step to be kind of good at something" Path to mastery is a series of failures

 >28OCT21: